Skip to main content

 Yes, it happens more often than you might think.
 When an estate agent realises that a buyer cannot find what they are looking for in their portfolio, they may refer them to a property hunter who will search the entire market.
 The two professions are complementary: the agent represents the seller, the hunter represents the buyer.

-Can you buy an apartment without a loan condition precedent?
+Can you buy a flat without a loan condition precedent?

 Yes, if the buyer pays in cash without taking out a mortgage.
 This is common among retirees who finance the purchase with proceeds from the sale of their previous property.
 The absence of a loan condition precedent makes the offer more attractive to the seller, as it eliminates the risk of financing falling through.